From Echo To Park City

 Silver Creek Canyon

-The route of the Park City Branch took it through Silver Creek Canyon, west from Wanship to Snyderville Basin.
-Through the canyon, the Park City Branch split the eastbound and westbound lanes of today Interstate 80.
-Although UP's operations were not affected, the appearance of the canyon began to change in June 1960 by building an all-new alignment for Interstate 80 south of the tracks on previously untouched land.
-The existing U.S. Highway 189 to the north had been built in the 1920s on the abandoned Utah Eastern alignment (abandoned in 1887), and remained in use.
+Although UP's operations were not affected, in June 1960 the appearance of Silver Creek Canyon began to change, with the construction of an all-new alignment for Interstate 80 south of the tracks on previously untouched land.
+The existing U.S. Highway 189 on the north side had been built in the 1920s on the abandoned Utah Eastern alignment (abandoned in 1887), and remained in use.
 Two-way traffic was diverted to the new eastbound lanes upon completion in 1962, and the old U.S. 189 alignment was rebuilt to become the new westbound lanes.
-The entire project was completed in May 1963. (click here for the Wikipedia entry for U. S. Highway 189)
+The entire project was completed in May 1963.

 During late 1985 the major shipper on the Park City Branch announced that they were about to change their transportation needs.
 For many years Chevron Chemical Corporation (as successor to Stauffer Chemical), had been shipping raw phosphate rock by truck via U. S. Highway 40 from a mine near Vernal, Utah, to a reloading facility at Phoston, located on the Ontario Branch of Union Pacific's Park City Branch, just east of the highway summit between Park City and Heber.
 At Phoston, the phosphate rock was processed and reloaded into rail cars.
 UP then moved the phosphate rock by rail from Phoston to fertilizer manufacturing plants at Garfield, Utah and in Canada.
 In early 1986, Chevron announced that their new $180 million processing facility near Rock Springs, Wyoming would be in production by early July 1986.
 The new facility would be using the entire production of the mine near Vernal, but the transportation of the phosphate rock would be by way of a new $70 million slurry pipeline from the mine directly north to the new Rock Springs facility.
 The new pipeline would do away with the truck/rail reload facility at Phoston.
 The fertilizer plant at Garfield would be closed as well.